-- Withdrawal and/or reassessment should be considered if any of the following are present: - ♦ Thunderstorms in the immediate vicinity - Wind speeds are strong enough that canopy movement is observed (Consider that wind speeds at eye level in sheltered areas may not indicate the much greater winds aloft) - Reliable communication cannot be established with the appropriate Dispatch Center and remain in place 24/7 when resources are engaged. - Due to limited ingress or egress in remote areas or in terrain without vantage points, consider using an size up.
+- Withdrawal and/or reassessment should be considered if any of the following are present: - Thunderstorms in the immediate vicinity - Wind speeds are strong enough that canopy movement is observed (Consider that wind speeds at eye level in sheltered areas may not indicate the much greater winds aloft) - Reliable communication cannot be established with the appropriate Dispatch Center and remain in place 24/7 when resources are engaged. - Due to limited ingress or egress in remote areas or in terrain without vantage points, consider using an aerial platform for risk assessment and size up.